morgenman/Computer-Science/Databases/Entity-Relationship.md

 ## Subclass:
 Use triangle for design, is a : `ISA`
 ![[Pasted image 20211019142424.png]]
 * Some entities in an entity set may have special properties not

+* Entity relations with curve, connecting entity must exist

+What is a weak entity set?
+* Crew has no meaning unless studio exists, so it's weak
+* must be supported by strong entity
+* subclass